-Current air quality information is displayed within the Queensland air quality map at the top of this page, which also contains live wildfire updates.
-These, along with a 7-day Queensland air quality forecast can also be followed on-the-go with the IQAir AirVisual air pollution app.
+Real-time air pollution levels and Wales air quality forecast can be viewed within the Wales air quality map at the top of this page, and also accessed using the IQAir AirVisual air pollution app.

 IQAir.
 “2019 World Air Quality Report”.
 IQAir website, March 18, 2020.

 Marcus Hughes.
 “The Welsh town left gridlocked by rising population, an out-of-date road network and the scrapping of the Severn tolls”.
 Wales Online, May 26, 2019.

 UK Government Department for Environment, Food and Rural Affairs (DEFRA).
 “National air quality objectives and European Directive limit and target values for the protection of human health”.
 UK Government website, n.d.

 Llywodraeth Cymru, Welsh Government.
 “Tackling roadside nitrogen dioxide concentrations in Wales”.
 Welsh government website, November, 2018.